-The DET1A is a power adapter for our DET series detectors.
-The DET1A features a 2.5 mm mono jack and will directly replace the A23 battery, cap, and spring to allow the detector to run directly from our LDS9 power supply (sold separately).
+The DET2A is a power adapter for our DET series detectors.
+This power adapter will directly replace the A23 battery and spring-loaded cap to allow the detector to run directly from our LDS12B power supply (sold separately).
+The DET2A is also compatible with the PDA-Cdetectors, as shown with the DET50B2.